ROCm/HIP/README.md

 #### NVIDIA (nvcc)
 * Install CUDA SDK from manufacturer website
 * By default HIP looks for CUDA SDK in /usr/local/cuda (can be overriden by setting CUDA_PATH env variable)
+* Install HIP (from this GitHub repot).
+By default HIP is installed into /opt/rocm/hip (can be overridden by setting HIP_PATH environment variable).

+* Optionally, consider adding /opt/rocm/bin to your path to make it easier to use the tools.

 #### Verify your installation
 Run hipconfig (instructions below assume default installation path) :